ryanmcgary/1mc2/README.md

 wait about 2 minutes.
 You can see what happens by typing `./aws.js status`.

-When instances ready point them to tested host:
+When instances are ready, point them to tested host:

 ```
 ./aws.js set host <ip>